awiesmulla/sensor-data-collection/README.md

 ### GPS data

-gps_collect.py stores the x and y cartesian coordinates w.r.t. start pose // Run the following to collect GPS data
+gps_collect.py stores the x and y cartesian coordinates w.r.t. start pose // Change the Serial port for GPS according to requirement before running the script Run the following to collect GPS data

+'''
+python3 IMU_collect.py <name of the test run>
+'''

+### Extras